OutlawCecil/Outlaw-2FA/ROADMAP.md

 # Outlaw 2FA: Technical Roadmap

 ## 🔄 In Progress
-- Nicer Themes configuration.
 - Stabilization of everything after recent MAJOR rewrite.
 - Continue to move all strings to allow for easy translations

 ## ✅ Done ( 0.7-beta )
+- Nicer Themes configuration.
+Seperated background color from accent color.
+And new menu.
+- Rewrite imports to ensure support for latest Bitwarden (csv & json), Aegis (json), andOPT (json).
+Filetype not required, only format.
+Likely also support Raivo OTP and plain otpauth.
+Chance of success with 2FAuth, 2FAS, and Authy as well.

+## ✅ Done ( 0.6-beta )
 - SDK 33 -> 34 and updating of some dependencies
 - Revamped wifi transfer screens
 - Revamped export and allowed for unencrypted types
 - Revamped manual entry form

-## ✅ Done ( 0.6-beta )
-- Disabled send/receive in wifi transfer (with indicator) if disconnected to wifi

 ## ✅ Done ( 0.5-beta )
 - Replaced "round device" setting with new 30 second "Global Countdown" timer.
 - Added full themes support for all pages and preconfigured 11 themes to choose from.
+- Disabled send/receive in wifi transfer (with indicator) if disconnected to wifi

 ## ✅ Done ( 0.4-beta )
 - Optimization pass to ensure main page is absolutely as fast loading as possible.